Rethinking Forward Processes for Score-Based Nonlinear Data Assimilation in High Dimensions

 \section{Introduction}

-Data assimilation estimates latent states from partial and noisy observations by combining dynamical model predictions with measurement information over time \cite{evensen2009enkf,reich2015probabilistic}.
-It is often formulated as Bayesian filtering, which alternates between a time update and a measurement update \cite{sarkka2013bayesian}.
-In the time update, the current state is propagated under the state equation to produce a prediction \cite{asch2016data}.
-This is then corrected in the measurement update using observations via the measurement equation.
-Such filtering problems arise broadly in domains where time-evolving dynamics must be inferred from incomplete information, e.g., geophysical forecasting, and biological processes \cite{Chipilski2020PECANProfilers, Aksoy2009EnKF_Radar_PartI, Bao2021AlopeciaAssimilation}.
-Although the optimal Bayesian filters are well defined, exact computation is rarely feasible in high-dimensional nonlinear settings, since both updates involve integrals that typically admit no closed-form expressions \cite{sarkka2013bayesian, doucet2001smc}.
+Data assimilation estimates the state of a dynamical system over time by combining model predictions with measurements~\cite{evensen2009enkf,reich2015probabilistic}.
+It arises in a broad range of domains where time-evolving dynamics must be inferred from incomplete measurements, including geophysical forecasting and biological processes~\cite{Chipilski2020PECANProfilers, Aksoy2009EnKF_Radar_PartI, Bao2021AlopeciaAssimilation}.
+The data assimilation problem is typically solved using Bayesian filtering, which alternates between a time-update step that propagates the current state under the state equation and a measurement-update step that corrects the prediction using measurements from the measurement equation~\cite{sarkka2013bayesian,asch2016data}.
+However, carrying out these updates exactly is rarely feasible in high-dimensional nonlinear systems because they involve integrals that typically lack closed-form expressions~\cite{sarkka2013bayesian,doucet2001smc}.

-In practice, two widely used families of Bayesian filters are Kalman filters and particle filters \cite{kalman1960new, Evensen2009EnKF_StateParam}.
-Kalman filters, such as the ensemble Kalman filter (EnKF), approximate the posterior through Gaussian moments and update them recursively \cite{kalman1960new,Whitaker2002EnKFNoPertObs}.
-They are computationally efficient, but their accuracy can degrade when the posterior is non-Gaussian or when the state and measurement equations are highly nonlinear \cite{asch2016data,Houtekamer1998EnK}.
-Particle filters, such as the auxiliary particle filter, represent the posterior with weighted samples and can capture non-Gaussian structure more faithfully \cite{Gordon1993PFNovel,Andrieu2010PMCMC}; however, they often suffer from severe weight degeneracy in high dimensions \cite{arulampalam2002tutorial, snyder2008obstacles}.
+To circumvent this intractability, two major classes of approximate Bayesian filters have been proposed.
+The first class consists of ensemble-based Gaussian filters, including the ensemble Kalman filter (EnKF) and the local ensemble transform Kalman filter (LETKF)~\cite{kalman1960new,Evensen2009EnKF_StateParam,Whitaker2002EnKFNoPertObs,hunt2007letkf}.
+These methods approximate the posterior under Gaussian assumptions by propagating ensemble-based moment estimates.
+Although computationally efficient, their accuracy can degrade when the posterior is strongly non-Gaussian or when the state and measurement equations are highly nonlinear~\cite{asch2016data,Houtekamer1998EnK}.
+The second class consists of particle filters.
+They approximate the posterior with weighted samples and can represent non-Gaussian distributions more flexibly, but suffer from weight degeneracy in high-dimensional settings~\cite{Gordon1993PFNovel,Andrieu2010PMCMC,arulampalam2002tutorial,snyder2008obstacles}.

-Recently, there has been growing interest in score-based generative models as a tool for representing complex high-dimensional distributions \cite{song2019generative, song2021score, dhariwal2021diffusion}.
-These models learn the score function, the gradient of the log-density, and enable sampling by running a reverse-time process \cite{hyvarinen2005score, vincent2011connection}.
-Motivated by this, recent work in data assimilation trains score models to estimate the prior score and include measurements at sampling time through a likelihood score \cite{rozet2023sda, bao2024sf, bao2025ensf, ding2025ssls}.